ashki23/sbox/README.md

 - `jupyter_partition_timelimit`: A dictionary of computational/gpu partitions that users can run Jupter servers interactively and their time limits (hour).
 The first input is considered as the default partition.
 - `partition_qos`: A dictionary of partitions and the corresponding quality of services.
 - `kernel_module`: A dictionary of kernels and the corresponding modules.
 A Python kernel is required (review the Requirments).
-- `env_module`: A dictionary of Python virtual environments and the corresponding modules.
+- `env_module`: A dictionary of virtual environments and the corresponding modules.

 For example: